Boys State Program

-To be eligible, young men must be a high school student who has completed their junior year and have at least one semester left before graduation.
+To be eligible, young men must be high school students who have completed their junior year and have at least one semester left before graduation.

 Where and When

-The D.C.
-Legion's program for 2017 will be held at the headquarters of
+The Washington DC American Legion's 2018 program will be held at the headquarters of

 just blocks from Union Station and Capitol Hill.

-The program will be held from July 10 through July 14.
+The program will be held in July 2018; dates to be announced.
 Sessions will begin at 9 a.m. and conclude at 4:30 p.m.

 The cost of Boys State programs are underwritten by each American Legion Department.
 Boys State delegates’ registration fees are paid for by the sponsoring local American Legion unit with additional support and funding sometimes coming from various civic and nonprofit organizations.
-Participating young men may incur nominal expenses for transportation, site-specific fees, or contribution to an optional service project.
-The D.C.
-Legion's program for 2017 will be held at the headquarters of the International Brotherhood of Teamsters at 25 Louisiana Avenue, N.W., just blocks from Union Station and the Capitol Hill.
+Participating students may incur nominal expenses for transportation, site-specific fees, or contribution to an optional service project.

 Every year, two outstanding boys from each program are selected to attend American Legion Boys Nation in Washington, D.C.
 As Boys Nation “senators,” they campaign for political office, craft and debate the passage of legislation, and meet with their real-life counterparts on Capitol Hill.
 Besides a chance to experience the workings of federal government personally, they gain further opportunities to sharpen their leadership skills and learn about their American heritage.
 They also may be afforded the opportunity to meet with the President of the United States.
 Details are available at https://www.legion.org/boysnation